Frobenius structure on hypergeometric equations, p-adic polygamma values and p-adic L-values: Introduction

 satisfying certain conditions (see \S \ref{sect.Frob.int} for the detail), where $(-)^{(1)}$ denotes the Dwork prime (cf. \eqref{Dwork.prime}) and we write $\ul a^{(1)}=(a_1^{(1)},\ldots,a_n^{(1)})$.
 Under some mild assumption on $\ul a$ and $\ul b$, it follows from Dwork's uniqueness \cite{Dwork-unique} that the Frobenius intertwiner is unique up to a constant as long as it exists.
 On the other hand, it is another question to show the existence of the Frobenius intertwiner.
 Miyatani \cite{Miy} shows it by the method of middle convolutions.
 A more natural approach will be constructing a motive associated to a hypergeometric equation and applying the theory of $F$-isocrystals (e.g. \cite{BCM}, \cite{RR}, see also \cite{As-Ross}), though the authors do not catch up all works in this direction.

 In his paper \cite{Ke}, Kedlaya constructs the Frobenius intertwiner according to an idea of Dwork.
-The advantage of this construction is that one can obtain a formula which describes the residue of $\Phi$ at $z=0$, which we call {\it Kedlaya's residue formula} (\cite[Theorem 4.3.2, Corollary 4.3.3]{Ke}, see also Theorem \ref{Kedlaya} below).
+The advantage of this construction is that one can obtain an explicit formula which describes the residue of $\Phi$ at $z=0$, which we call {\it Kedlaya's residue formula} (\cite[Theorem 4.3.2, Corollary 4.3.3]{Ke}, see also Theorem \ref{Kedlaya} below).
 His formula tells that the residue is described by a product of special values of the $p$-adic gamma function